mico666/Leetcode/README.md

-# Leetcode75
-Basically, after I have finished any probems in LeetCode75, I will upload in this folder.
+Basically, after I have finished any probems in LeetCode, I will upload in this folder.